Rai-jal/rural-health-platform/README.md

 ## 🙏 Acknowledgments

-- Designed for rural women in Sierra Leone and sub-Saharan Africa
+- Designed for women in Sierra Leone and sub-Saharan Africa
 - Built with accessibility and low-bandwidth connectivity in mind
 - Supports multiple local languages and cultural contexts

 ## 📞 Support

 For support and questions:

 - Email: support@healthconnect.sl
 - Phone: +232 XX XXX XXXX
 - Emergency: 117

 ---

-**Empowering rural women through accessible healthcare technology.**
+**Empowering women through accessible healthcare technology.**